Chart Color Schemes

 Garfield features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 78.6% of all households, including 39.4% couples with children, 31.3% couples without children, and 7.1% single parent families.
-Non-family households account for the remaining 21.4%, with lone person households at 20.1% and group households comprising 0.7%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 78.6% of all households, including 39.4% couples with children, 31.3% couples without children, and 7.1% single parent families.
+Non-family households make up the remaining 21.4%, with lone person households at 20.1% and group households comprising 0.7% of the total.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households